psppspnaik209/FFLocker/README.md

 The security of your locked files depends entirely on the strength of your password.
 *   **There is absolutely no password recovery.** If you forget your password, your data will be permanently inaccessible.
+*   If you use Windows Hello, the password still serves as the ultimate backup.
+If you move the files to a new computer or your Windows Hello configuration is lost, you will need the password to decrypt your data (This is a feature).
 *   Use a long, complex, and unique password that you will not forget.

 ### Threat Model

 *   **FFLocker Protects Against:** Unauthorized access to your files on a stolen or compromised computer (offline attacks).
 If someone steals your laptop or hard drive, they will not be able to access the contents of your `.ffl` files without the password.
 *   **FFLocker Does NOT Protect Against:** Active malware on a running system.
 If your computer is infected with a keylogger or screen recorder, it could capture your password as you type it.
+Data recovery and analysis tools can still recover and reconstruct files on your drive.
 Always ensure your system is secure before handling sensitive data.

 ### Best Practices